xrdt/xrdt.github.io/_posts/2020-01-02-important-skills.md

 1. [Debugging](https://danluu.com/anon-benchmark/) (from code to your life).
 Systemic problem solving.
+2. The world runs on people.
+It runs on people talking to each other, getting to know each other over coffee or meals, building loyalty to each other, stabbing each other in the back, being upset at each other, so on and so forth.
+People skills are so important because, in the end, everything is about people.
+  * People can make or break an experience.
-2. How to figure out who to have loyalty to.
+  * How to figure out who to have loyalty to.
 3. [What to do you with your life](http://www.windsweptsoftware.net/rickoverthoughts.pdf) and how to figure it out.
 4. How to keep yourself spiritually, physically, and mentally sharp (nutrition,